What Types of First-Class Mail Are There?

 Letters have a weight limit of 3.5 oz, while flats have a weight limit of 13 oz.

-What Is the Difference Between First-Class Mail and Other Mail Classes?
+What Are the Differences Between First-Class Mail and Marketing Mail?

-Unlike USPS Marketing Mail, which is designed primarily for advertising and promotional materials, First-Class Mail is intended for correspondence that contains personal, transactional, or regulated content.
-It moves through the mail stream with higher priority and includes forwarding and return services at no additional charge.
+Marketing Mail is primarily for advertising and promotional materials, but First-Class Mail is intended for correspondence that contains personal, transactional, or regulated content.
+All types of First-Class Mail are processed with priority and include forwarding and return services at no additional charge.

 What Are Some Examples of First-Class Mail?

-Many materials must be sent as First-Class or Priority Mail.
+Many documents must be sent as First-Class or Priority Mail.
 This includes:

 -